-If France, Britain and West Africa somehow collided on a Caribbean island, it would feel a lot like St. Lucia.
+If France, Britain, and West Africa somehow collided on a Caribbean island, it would feel a lot like St. Lucia.
 Here, towering mountains and fern-frilled jungles meet a cosmopolitan food-and-beverage scene in Castries, the capital.
-Here are the best things to do in St. Lucia over a long weekend getaway.

 Make a Pit Stop: To get a sense of authentic island life, stop by Canaries, a fishing village on the west coast that was accessible only by boat until the 1960s.
 Have lunch at one of the handful of restaurants, chat with friendly locals, and stroll by the water to see colorful fishing boats called pirogues.